-Disney’s Beach Club Villas is the sixth-most convenient of all the Walt Disney World resorts in carrying out the itineraries for first-time family visitors on this site, and the fourth-most convenient of the DVC resorts.
+Disney’s Beach Club Villas is the sixth-most convenient of all the Walt Disney World resorts in carrying out the itineraries for first-time family visitors on this site, and the fifth-most convenient of the DVC resorts.

 All of the Epcot resorts are convenient to Epcot and Disney’s Hollywood Studios.
 Epcot is a short walk away, and the Studios are a longer walk or boat ride away.

 The other two parks are accessed by buses from the main Beach Club resort, which are shared with some of the other Epcot resorts.

 BEST AND WORST ROOMS AT DISNEY’S BEACH CLUB VILLAS

 On the map, the Beach Club Villas are the dark brown building in the upper right.
 On the map, it kinda looks like a cat with its tail raised, seen from the side.
 (Well, it does to me…) The cat’s head faces the center of the map.

 The Beach Club itself is the brown building below the Villas.
 In the Villas, there’s two elevator areas–one at the cat’s neck, and the other about halfway along its tail.